mkb2091/Pull-my-leg-request-tutorial/README.md

 An open challenge to submit comical punchlines to my jokes to demonstrate how pull requests can enable collaborative working.

 Why did the chicken cross the road?
 No one knows.
-But the road will have its vengeance!
+But the road will have its vengeance‼

 What is orange and sounds like a parrot?
 Donald Trump.